Max Planck Institute of Neurobiology

 Research at the former MPI of Neurobiology centered on the basic mechanisms and functions of the developing and adult nervous system.
 Main focus areas include the mechanisms of information processing and storage.
-It is one of 80 institutes in the Max Planck Society (Max Planck Gesellschaft).
+It is one of more than 80 institutes in the Max Planck Society.

 History and current developments

 It was created as "Deutsche Forschungsanstalt für Psychiatrie" (DFA) in 1917, and incorporated into the Kaiser Wilhelm Society 1925 as the Kaiser Wilhelm Institute of Psychiatry.
-In 1954, the institute became affiliated with the Max Planck Society and became the "Max Planck Institute of Psychiatry (DFA)".
+In 1954, the institute became affiliated with the Max Planck Society and became the Max Planck Institute of Psychiatry.
 A few years later, the institute was divided into a Clinical and a Theoretical Institute.
 In 1984, the Theoretical Institute moved to Martinsried (Planegg), southwest of Munich.
 In 1998, the Theoretical and the Clinical parts of this institute segregated and the Max Planck Institute of Neurobiology became an independent institute.
 In January 2023, the Max Planck Institute of Neurobiology and the Max Planck Institute for Ornithology merged to form the new Max Planck Institute for Biological Intelligence (MPI-BI).